zopefoundation/developer_docs/source/becoming-a-contributor.rst

    The contact details can be found on the `Zope Foundation website <http://foundation.zope.org/about>`_.

-4. Wait for an acknowledgement.
-If you don't get this in a reasonable amount of time, then nag jim@zope.com, or J1m on the freenode #zope3 IRC channel.
-A reasonable time depends on the way the agreement was sent, as described above.
+4. Wait for an acknowledgement. f you don't get this in a reasonable amount of time, then ask back on the Zope Foundation list (foundation-info@zope.org) or try to contact a member of the repository committee (Andreas Jung and Christian Theune).

 5. Deposit your SSH public key(s) as described in the section below.